ogaseb/PlanningPoker/README.md

 ```
 node.js ^8.*.*

-npm or yarn as packgage manager
+npm or yarn as package manager
 ```

 ### Installing